ciren/cilib/docs/basics/fit.md

 ## Summary

-We learnt about some amazing functionality of CILib with regards to fitness.
+We learned about some amazing functionality of CILib with respect to fitness.
 We got to test our knowledge of CILIb thus far by figuring out how to build a deadly custom bow and arrow.
 Its important to see how the various data types are starting to connect to one another.
 And with the data types defined for us, we only need to implement the finer details specific to our problem.